 We want to provide a high quality service to all our clients which protects their interests and we want to live up to our Client Promises.

 We appreciate that we may not always achieve these aims but want to know about problems and put them right if we can, promptly, fairly and effectively.
 We value feedback from our clients and want to learn from it.

 Please contact either the Supervising Partner, the Head of Department responsible for your case or your Client Relationship Partner.
-If you don’t know who to speak to, then please ask our partner responsible for Best Practice, Sarah Mumford (contact details below).
-She will either deal with the matter herself or ask another partner to take responsibility for responding to you.
+If you don’t know who to speak to, then please ask our managing partner, Duncan Weir.
+He will either deal with the matter himself or ask another partner to take responsibility for responding to you.